MicrosoftDocs/power-platform/power-platform/admin/finance-operations-storage-capacity.md

 ### Is there any reporting for file capacity?

-File capacity reporting enables the review of your file storage consumption.
+File capacity reporting allows the review of your file storage consumption.

 :::image type="content" source="media/finance-operations-storage-capacity/finance-operations-database.png" alt-text="Screenshot of the Finance and operations File.":::